BinaryOffice/TeleFormFileBound/README.md

 ## Support
 This connect agent only works with hosted FileBound sites.
-Please contact Upland support for help configuring On-Premise FileBound Rest API.
+If you need an On-Premise Connect Agent, [please let us know](https://github.com/BinaryOffice/TeleFormFileBound/issues)

 This software is provided as is.
 If you would like to purchase a support contract, please email sales@binaryoffice.com or call us at 480 970 6900